IBM/taxinomitis/DEPLOYMENT.md

 *The HTTP endpoint provided by **mlforkids-numbers** is only accessible within the namespace where it is running, and is only called by the **mlforkids-api** instance in the same region as it.*

+*This is described in [Deploying an application across multiple regions with a custom domain name](https://cloud.ibm.com/docs/codeengine?topic=codeengine-deploy-multiple-regions) in the Code Engine documentation.*

 ![deployment components](./docs/02-http-traffic.png)